Here’s where to get all of your questions about Edge Coaching answered.

 Denise knows each one of our coaches well and strives to make it easy for you by making a good match for you the first time.
 Some people are overwhelmed by the idea of interviewing coaches and ask us to pick someone for them.
 We can do that.
 Other people want to interview several coaches to get a better feel for the differences between them.
 We can do that too.
 We have dozens of talented, well-trained, and experienced coaches for you to work with.
 We are committed to finding an Edge Coach suited to your need and confident that you’ll find a good match at Edge.

-If you are a student, the Edge program is typically designed to last for up to 36 weeks: one 30-minute session for every week of a nine month academic school year.
+If you are a student, the Edge program is typically designed to last for academic school year: one 30-minute session for every week of a nine month academic school year.
 Although the coaching contracts are month-to-month, we strongly encourage you to stay with coaching for two full school terms.
 The first term, you’re just learning the skills.
 The second term you’re learning how to apply them on your own with the support of your Edge Coach.
 By the end of the second term, most students have internalized what they’ve learned and are ready to graduate from coaching!
 If you want to keep coaching, however, your coach will be happy to work something out with you.

 Most students choose to suspend Edge Coaching during exams and holidays, but we strongly encourage you not to go more than two weeks without a session or at least a check-in.

-Although there is no prohibition against meeting in person, all of Edge Coaches are trained to work on the phone.
+Although there is no prohibition against meeting in person, all of Edge Coaches are trained to work remotely.
 We do this for several reasons:

-Using the phone takes transportation issues right out of the equation.
-You can get to your appointment just by picking up the phone – it’s a lot easier to be on time for your appointments!
+This takes transportation issues right out of the equation.
+You can get to your appointment just by picking up the phone or logging int to your computer – it’s a lot easier to be on time for your appointments!

-By working on the phone, you have access to the Edge Coach who is just right for you regardless of where you live or where the coach resides.
+By working remotely, you have access to the Edge Coach who is just right for you regardless of where you live or where the coach resides.
 And, you can “take your coach with you” where ever you go.

 A 30-minute appointment takes exactly 30 minutes.
 No commuting to and from the appointment, or waiting in the waiting room.
 Coaching appointments are therefore easy to fit into a busy schedule.